JAlcocerT/JAlcocerT/content/blog/dev-astro-md.md

 ### FastAPI vs NextJS as Astro Editor

-Time to choose whats the BE is going to be.
+Time to choose whats the BE is going to be: https://github.com/JAlcocerT/astro-theme-typography/blob/main/fastapi-vs-nextjs.md

 Perfect!